 A high level of serum thymidine kinase 1 (TK1) (≥ 3.38 pmol/L) was more common in patients with lymph node metastasis of ESCC than in those without (21/29, 72.4% vs. 21/51, 41.2%, P < 0.05)[27].
 This study included patients with ESCC in both T1 stage and T2-4 stages, and no subgroup analysis was available.
 A high level of serum cytokeratin 19 fragment antigen 21-1 (CYFRA21-1) (> 3.30 ng/mL) was also more common in patients with lymph node metastasis of ESCC than in those without (9/15, 60% vs. 5/42, 11.9%, χ2 = 11.33, P = 0.001)[28].
 The levels of serum SCC antigen and carcinoembryonic antigen between patients with and without lymph node metastasis differed insignificantly.
 This study enrolled patients with ESCC in both Tis-T1 stage (n = 24) and T2 stage (n = 33)[28].
 Further explorations are needed to investigate the correlations between the levels of serum TK1 and CYFRA21-1 and lymph node metastasis of early ESCC.

 Stathmin-1 (STMN1) is a microtube regulatory protein that prevents the polymerization of tubulin heterodimers, destabilizing the microtubule cytoskeleton[29].
 STMN1 was overexpressed in ESCC tissues[30], and serum STMN1 levels were significantly higher in patients with early ESCC than in healthy controls (P < 0.001)[29].
 Patients with lymph node metastasis of early ESCC also had higher serum STMN1 levels than those not (P < 0.01)[29].
-STMN1 might promote tumor cell metastasis by activating the the integrin alpha5-focal adhesion kinase-extracellular signal-regulated kinase[31].
+STMN1 might promote tumor cell metastasis by activating the integrin alpha5-focal adhesion kinase-extracellular signal-regulated kinase[31].

 Postoperative pathology and immunohistochemical analysis